bmartus/leftronic/README.md

 What is Leftronic?
 ------------------

-[Leftronic](https://beta.leftronic.com) makes powerful dashboards for business intelligence.
+[Leftronic](https://www.leftronic.com) makes powerful dashboards for business intelligence.

 * Colorful and interactive data visualizations
 * Templates to get you started right away
 * Drag-and-drop editor makes it easy for anyone to create a powerful dashboard, customized to their needs
-* Integration with Google Analytics, Twitter, Chartbeat, Zendesk, Basecamp, Pivotal Tracker, Facebook, and more to come!
+* Integration with Google Analytics, Twitter, Chartbeat, Zendesk, Basecamp, Pivotal Tracker, Facebook, and [more](https://www.leftronic.com/services/)!
 * Dashboards can be protected or shared with a shortened URL
-* Powerful API's for PHP, Python, Ruby, and Java
+* Powerful API's for PHP, Python, Ruby, and Node
 * Python Package and Ruby Gem
+* For full documentation see our [API](https://www.leftronic.com/api/) page

 Technical Notes
 ---------------

-We also suggest checking out our [API](https://www.leftronic.com/api) page.
-It has JSON and CURL examples in addition to a test form to send data to your custom widgets.

 All API requests are made by sending a POST request to https://www.leftronic.com/customSend with a properly formatted JSON packet.
 We do not support XML.